AlexandreFoley/QuantiT/Readme.md

 	# install MKL (intel's blas and lapack implementation) and other things.
 	conda install numpy ninja pyyaml mkl mkl-include setuptools cmake cffi

-Add LAPACK support for the GPU if needed
+Add LAPACK support for the GPU if needed (adapt the following command to your version of cuda)

 	conda install -c pytorch magma-cuda102